 Clothing companies know that word-of-mouth advertising is the best type of brand awareness money can buy.
 Naturally, they would find a way to make the most of that, which means great things for anyone who’s looking to make a few bucks on the side.

-I looked into the various ways you can start generating an income by wearing clothes and found a few options, which are listed below.
+I looked into the various ways you can start generating income by wearing clothes and found a few options, which are listed below.

 But keep in mind that the fashion industry does rely on a touch of vanity so most of these options require someone with an outspoken personality who isn’t afraid of putting themselves out there.